 All string-valued arguments passed by the FMU to the logger may be deallocated by the FMU directly after function logger returns.
 The environment must therefore create copies of these strings if it needs to access these strings later.

-The logger function will append a line break to each message when writing messages after each other to a terminal or a file (the messages may also be shown in other ways, for example as separate text-boxes in a GUI).
+The logger function will append a line break to each message when writing messages after each other to a terminal or a file (the messages may also be shown in other ways, for example, as separate text-boxes in a GUI).
 The caller may include line-breaks (using "\n") within the message, but should avoid trailing line breaks.